pmem/pmdk/doc/libpmem2/pmem2_source_size.3.md

 in bytes pointed by file descriptor stored in the *source* and puts it in *\*size*.

-This function is a portable replacement for OS-specific APIs.
-On Linux, it hides the quirkiness of Device DAX size detection.
+This function hides the quirkiness of Device DAX size detection.

 # RETURN VALUE #